-Kira L. Klatchko is a partner at Best Best & Krieger LLP who handles both state and federal appeals arising from all areas of civil practice for clients as varied as cities, businesses and families.
-She is chair of the firm’s appellate practice, and holds the unique distinction of being an Appellate Law Specialist, certified by the State Bar of California Board of Legal Specialization.
+Kira L. Klatchko, a partner at Best Best & Krieger LLP, handles both state and federal appeals arising from all areas of civil practice for clients as varied as cities, businesses and families.
+She is chair of the firm’s Appellate Practice Litigation group, and holds the unique distinction of being an Appellate Law Specialist, certified by the State Bar of California Board of Legal Specialization.

-With a practice focused on civil litigation and appeals, Ms. Klatchko is a volunteer mediator at the Fourth Appellate District, Division Two, and conducts private mediations in addition to mediations as part of the Riverside County Court’s Civil Mediation Panel.
+Kira also represented amicus parties in Sprint Communications, Inc. v.
+Jacobs (2013) 134 S.Ct.
+584, City of Newport Beach v.
+Pacific Shores (2013) 730 F.3d 1142 and Williams v.
+Chino Valley Independent Fire District (S213100).
+Kira also serves as a volunteer mediator at the Fourth Appellate District, Division Two, and conducts private mediations, in addition to mediations as part of the Riverside County Court’s Civil Mediation Panel.
 She has served as an adjunct professor at La Verne College of Law, teaching legal writing.
-In addition, she has lectured on appellate ethics and practice at numerous conferences and seminars, including two programs at the California State Bar Annual Convention, one focusing on public law appeals and the other on family law appeals.
-She also is a member of the State Bar of California’s Justice Gap Fund Committee, dedicated to supporting free civil legal services for low-income Californians.
+She has also lectured on appellate ethics and practice at numerous conferences and seminars, including the California State Bar Annual Convention and the State and Local Legal Center Supreme Court Practice Seminar.
+She is also a member of the State Bar of California’s Justice Gap Fund Committee, dedicated to supporting free civil legal services for low-income Californians.

-Ms. Klatchko received her B.A. in Political Science, with distinction, from the University of California, Berkeley.
-She earned her M.B.A. from the Executive Management Program at the Peter F. Drucker and Masatoshi Ito School of Management at Claremont Graduate University.
-She earned her J.D. at the University of California, Davis, where she served as editor-in-chief of the UC Davis Journal of Juvenile Law & Policy.
-After graduating from law school, Ms. Klatchko began practicing law in her family firm, Klatchko & Klatchko, in Palm Springs.
-Thereafter she accepted a position with Best Best & Krieger.
+Kira received her bachelor’s degree in political science, with distinction, from the University of California, Berkeley.
+She earned her master’s in business administration from the Executive Management Program at the Peter F. Drucker and Masatoshi Ito School of Management at Claremont Graduate University.
+She earned her law degree at the University of California, Davis, School of Law where she served as editor-in-chief of the U.C.
+Davis Journal of Juvenile Law & Policy.
+After graduating from law school, Kira practiced law in her family firm, Klatchko & Klatchko, in Palm Springs before joining Best Best & Krieger.